sbraden/circle-craters/README.md

 * Once I have a decent product I intend to include this in the QGIS plugin repository

-==How to install==
+#How to install

-# Copy the entire directory containing the plugin to the QGIS plugin directory.
+* Copy the entire directory containing the plugin to the QGIS plugin directory.
 The QGIS plugin directory should be in ~/.qgis2/python/plugins

-# Compile the ui file using pyuic4
+* Compile the ui file using pyuic4

-# Compile the resources file using pyrcc4
+* Compile the resources file using pyrcc4

-# Test the plugin by enabling it in the QGIS plugin manager
+* Test the plugin by enabling it in the QGIS plugin manager